Note: All patient names have been changed to protect their privacy.

 12:00 pm – Birth control consultation

-This patient was someone who had never used birth control previously because she thought it might be too expensive.
+This patient at the Cedar Park clinic was someone who had never used birth control previously because she thought it might be too expensive.
 However, once we checked on GoodRx, we were able to give her a coupon for her birth control that made it easily affordable.

 Most people are very surprised when we show them the cost of medication through coupons based apps.